shujuuu/public/initialize.md

 </br></br>
 ![](https://github.com/swimmio/public/blob/master/screenshots/4.png?raw=true)
 </br></br>
-To create, utilize and access all the interactive Swimm content and tutorials (called Units and Playlists) on the repos, you need to have them cloned locally to your machine.
+To create, utilize and access all the interactive Swimm content and tutorials (Docs, Exercises, Playlists) on the repos, you need to have them cloned locally to your machine.
 </br></br>
-Another way to initialize a repo is by doing that in your terminal instead of in the UI.
+Note that you also have the option to use CLI instead of GUI.
 To do so, `cd` to the repo's folder in your terminal and use the command `swimm start`.
 </br></br>